 Sheikh Mazrui is one of the most prominent entrepreneurs in the UAE and has made immense contribution to the region’s economic growth.
 An environmentalist to the core he has long inspired industry leaders to adopt eco-friendly standards of performance and delivery in the UAE and abroad.
 His vision is to make sustainable goods and services accessible and economical for all.

-Gundeep Singh is the chief executive and founder of The Change Initiative in Dubai.
+Gundeep Singh is founder and president of The Change Initiative.

 We collect personally identifiable information, like names, postal addresses, email addresses, etc., when voluntarily submitted by our visitors.
 This information is only used to fulfill your specific request, unless you give us permission to use it in another manner, for example to add you to one of our mailing lists.